Personalities

 Tom Severino

-Morning wake-up show personality with a great sense of humor.
-Began a tradition of honoring listener birthdays by making on-air wake-up calls to them on their special day.
+Tom began his long radio career as the WRWR early morning wake-up show personality.
+He had a great sense of humor and began a tradition of honoring listener birthdays by making on-air wake-up calls to them on their special day.
 Often hosted the Sound Off program.

-WIBC is the rights holder to the Indiana Pacers, the Fever, Indy 500, Brickyard 400, the IRL and the U.S. Grand Prix Indy.
-It operates the largest newsroom in Indiana (WIBC is the flagship station for the statewide news network, Network Indiana).
+WIBC operates the largest newsroom in Indiana and is the flagship station for the statewide news network, Network Indiana.

 Prior to his time in Indianapolis, Tom spent more than five years as General Manager of WCKY in Cincinnati.
 Before that, he worked 7-1/2 years as Vice President and General Manager of WIRE, WXTZ, Network Indiana, and was Director of FM stations for Mid-America Media.